top of page

 How Are Fibrocystic Breasts Treated?

 • Evening primrose oil.
 This supplement may reduce breast pain.
-In one study found EPO, used for 6 months, resulted in reduced breast pain.
+One study found EPO, used for 6 months, resulted in reduced breast pain.
 It can be bought from health stores, pharmacies, and online.
 If you are pregnant or hoping to become pregnant, Don't take Evening Primrose oil.

 • Vitamin E: In one study, the use of Vitamin E for 6 months reduced breast pain.
 In another study, Vitamin E reduced breast pain with a dose of 200 IU twice daily.